96th Bomb Squadron: World War I

-The 96th Aero Squadron was America's first bomb squadron.
+On 12 June 1918 the 96th Aero Squadron were the first Americans to bomb in combat at Dommary-Baroncourt Railyard, France.
 It was formed at Kelly Field, Texas.
 Originally consisting of 80 men, largely college graduates or college dropouts, volunteers all, and something of an elite group, since their aeronautical qualifications were the highest in the U.S. Army Air Service.
 Just before embarking upon its first aerial warfare, the squadron decided upon its insignia, a black triangle outlined by a white strip enclosing the profile of a red devil thumbing his nose at the ground with his left hand.
 In his right, he held a white bomb.
 This distinctive emblem was designed by the squadron's talented graphic artist, Harry O. Lawson.

 The 96th saw combat as part of the 1st Day Bombardment Group, supporting the French Eighth and U.S. First Army from, 12 June 1918 – 4 November 1918.
 It operated French-made Breguet 14 planes and was involved in an embarrassing fiasco when the entire squadron landed around Koblenz, Germany by accident, providing all of their planes intact to the Germans.
 Nonetheless, it was the most heavily engaged and most successful USAS bomber squadron.